subhranshup87/Pet_Store_API_Test/README.md

 - Java JDK 17 or higher
 - Maven 3.6 or higher
 - Allure command-line tools (optional, for viewing reports)
-- Docker and Docker Compose (optional, for containerized execution)

 ## Running the Tests